-Sisters’ Islands are two of the Southern Islands in Singapore and are located to the south of the main island of Singapore, off the Straits of Singapore.
+Sisters’ Island are two of the Southern Islands in Singapore and are located to the south of the main island of Singapore, off the Straits of Singapore.
 Big Sister’s Island, about 39,000 square metres (9.6 acres) in area and also known as Pulau Subar Laut in Malay, faces the open sea, while Little Sister’s Island, about 17,000 m2 (4.2 acres) in area and also known as Pulau Subar Darat, faces the mainland.
-The two islands are separated by a narrow channel.
-Currents through this channel can be very dangerous to swimmers and divers..
+The two islands are separated by a narrow channel, which can be traversed by ferry.
+Currents through this channel can be very dangerous to swimmers and divers.
+Only Big Sisters’ Island is open to the public as a Marine Park, while Small Sisters’ Island is being used for research and conservation to promote species recovery and habitat enhancement.

 The storm subsided but nowhere could the sisters be found.
 The next day, the villagers were shocked to see two islands at the spot where the two sisters had drowned.

-The two tranquil islands, called Pulau Subar Laut and Pulau Subar Darat, was henceforth known as the Sisters’ Islands.
-It was said that every year on that very day when the sisters turned into islands, there will always be storm and rain.
+The two tranquil islands, called Pulau Subar Laut and Pulau Subar Darat, were henceforth known as the Sisters’ Island.
+It was said that every year on that very day when the sisters turned into islands, there would always be storms and rain.

 Did you know?